Volunteering opportunities advertised

 How would you help?

-Help witnesses feel more confident by taking them on court familiarisation visits
+• Help service users feel more confident by arranging and conducting court familiarisation visits

 What benefits would I get?